microsoftarchive/iot-journey/docs/building-and-deploying-the-cold-event-processor-implementation.md

 ## Prerequisites

-To use the sample solution, you must have an Azure account with a subscription.
+You must have an Azure account with a subscription.
 You should also have installed the following software on your computer:

 - [Visual Studio](https://www.visualstudio.com/)